- Home

 Location: Qalito Island, Mamanucas (30 minutes from Nadi by boat)

-Best for: Families, kids activities, convenient access, all-inclusive ease
+Best for: Families, kids' activities, convenient access, easy island stays

-Castaway Island (formerly known as Qalito) offers what families actually need – safe swimming beaches, organized kids activities, family-friendly dining, and enough natural beauty to feel like proper vacation without the isolation that challenges traveling with children.
-The island's main beach curves around a protected lagoon where shallow water extends far from shore, allowing young children to play safely while parents actually relax.
+Castaway Island offers what families actually need - safe swimming beaches, organized kids' activities, family-friendly dining, and enough natural beauty to feel like a proper vacation without the isolation that can make traveling with children harder.

 What sets Castaway apart from other family resorts is how it balances convenience with genuine beach quality.
-The sand is legitimately beautiful white coral, the water truly turquoise, the snorkeling actually excellent around nearby reefs.
-This isn't compromised beauty justified by family facilities – it's genuinely lovely environment that also happens to work brilliantly for families.
-The resort's kids club, organized activities, and family-focused staff mean parents can enjoy beach time rather than constant child supervision.
+The sand is legitimately beautiful white coral, the water truly turquoise, and the snorkeling around nearby reefs is genuinely enjoyable.

-Multiple beaches around the compact island provide variety – the main lagoon beach for families, quieter coves for couples seeking peace, coral gardens for snorkelers.
-The 30-minute boat transfer from Nadi means accessible convenience rather than exhausting travel with children.
-All-inclusive packages simplify budgeting and logistics, removing stress from family vacation planning.
-This represents smart compromise – not the absolute most pristine beach in Fiji, but exceptional beach quality combined with family practicality.
+Multiple beaches around the compact island provide variety - the main lagoon beach for families, quieter coves for couples seeking peace, and coral gardens for snorkelers.

 ✓ Perfect For

-Families with children, safe swimming, kids clubs, all-inclusive ease, convenient access
+Families with children, safe swimming, kids' clubs, convenient access

 ⚠ Consider

-Can feel busy during peak seasons, resort atmosphere rather than remote escape
+Can feel busy in peak seasons, resort atmosphere rather than remote escape

 Bouma Beach, Taveuni - Waterfall Beach Combo